-The original is 2 1/2" x 3 1/2" and so I could get four of them from a 5" x 7" sheet of white Stonehenge.
-I picked up a pad that size for about $5 and if you want to try Stonehenge, that's an economical way to get going on colored pencils realism.
-You won't be tempted to try something 12" x 16" that takes you a year to finish and may get pinned to the wall till someone pins coffee on it destroying months of work.
+The original is 2 1/2" x 3 1/2", and so I could get four of them from a 5" x 7" sheet of white Stonehenge.
+I suggest using a pad that size to get started in colored pencils realism.
+You won't be tempted to try something 12" x 16" that takes you a year to finish and may get pinned to the wall till someone pins coffee on it, destroying months of work.

 The effect in real life is indescribably beautiful.
-Color shimmers through all the layers with incredible richness and things look so real you could pick them up by mistake.
-The one I did with the marbles drove me nuts looking like they were going to roll off the wall when I hung it exactly where the light from the real window was falling more or less at that angle on the wall -- not really onto the painting but near it.
-They looked like I'd glued them to a backing and put that in a frame.
+Color shimmers through all the layers with incredible richness, and things look so real you could pick them up by mistake.
+The one I did with the marbles drove me nuts; they looked like I'd glued them to a backing and put that in a frame.

-Derwent Coloursoft are more opaque colored pencils than Prismacolor Premier.
-Prismacolors are translucent -- not quite transparent, not quite opaque, and so they will cover their opposites but still let some of the complementary pigment particles shine through like micro-miniature pointillism.
-On the Coloursoft version I didn't go for complements.
+Derwent Coloursofts are more opaque colored pencils than Prismacolor Premier.
+Prismacolors are translucent—not quite transparent, not quite opaque, and so they will cover their opposites but still let some of the complementary pigment particles shine through like micro-miniature pointillism.

 The shadow would have been in a reddish dark brown, not the Indigo on the bottom.